-Unfortunately, the decaffeination process naturally saps coffee beans of flavor.
+Unfortunately, the decaffeination process saps coffee beans of flavor.
 This has forced decaf drinkers to tolerate weak coffee all too often.
-But the highly rated Newman’s Own special decaf blend packs in flavor while keeping out the jitters.
+But the highly-rated Newman’s Own special decaf blend packs in flavor while keeping out the jitters.
 Many reviewers praise the coffee’s balanced taste and easiness to drink, which are hallmarks of a solid medium roast.

 Newman’s Own is known for selling everything from popcorn to salad dressing, but the company has carved out its place in the coffee game with a select line of K-Cups, including a caffeinated version of this same coffee.
 Newman’s Own Special Decaf Blend is also available in ground coffee form for those who have an alternative home-brewing device.